 - The Ventura County Library has been offering this program since 1984.

 - Our administrative costs are included in the Ventura County Library's budget.

-- Instruction takes place in library, school, community and jail facilities throughout Ventura County.
+- Instruction occurs in libraries, schools, communities, and jail facilities throughout Ventura County.

 - These sites are managed by part-time professional educators, referred to as site supervisors.

 - Site supervisors are available during specified times to assess learners' reading levels, interview tutors, match students with tutors, recommend teaching materials and provide support for learning partners.

 - Display a READ Program poster at work

 - Include READ Program information in your office or church newsletter.

 - Invite READ Program staff to speak at your meetings.

 - Donate.
 Gifts are gratefully accepted and promptly acknowledged.